HyperviewHQ/hyperview_docs/documentation/product/firmware-management/index.md

 ## Who can access Firmware Management features?

-Any user can access Firmware Management page as long as they are using a Firmware Management-licensed instance (see {ref}`View license<View-license-doc>`).
+Any user can access the Firmware Management page as long as they are using a Firmware Management-licensed instance (see {ref}`View license<view-license-doc>`).

 Only Administrators and Data Center Managers can initiate a firmware update.